uholeschak/ediabaslib/docs/EdiabasLib.simulation_file.md

 The simulation file name is either the lower case interface name (e.g. `enet.sim`, `obd.sim`, `edic.sim`) or the lower case SGBD (`.prg`) file name with `.sim` extension.
 Basically the simulation files contains sections for request, response and key bytes.

+Simulation files could be auto generated from trace files by the [LogfileConverter](LogfileConverter_parameters.md).

 ## Configuration properties
 EdiabasLib has the following properties to configure the simulation mode:
 * `Simulation`: 1=Enable simulation mode, default is 0.